 A great example of this is the ability for partners to manage systems remotely and provide their customers with up-to-date usage reports.
 It’s a vastly more efficient way of servicing customers, doing away with the need for a resource to be on site, monitoring customer systems.

-This results in improved customer engagement and retention – as partners are able to more effectively service customers and pass those savings on to their customers.
+This results in improved customer engagement and retention – as partners are able to provide more cost-effective service to customers and pass those savings on to their customers.

 This in turn frees up budget and encourages further customer investment into cloud services.